saveoursecrets/sdk/doc/sync.md

 Synchronization is achieved via an untrusted intermediary server.

+## Transport Security

+Even though all data is encrypted on the client before being sent over the network, servers **must protect** the data in transit to protect against MITM attacks that could be used to replay requests and alter the server state of an account.

+Servers should either use TLS or to support HTTP transport they can use the [noise protocol](https://noiseprotocol.org/).

+For development and self-hosting it is convenient to use HTTP rather than configure certificates for TLS however in a production environment we recommend securing connections with TLS.

+Note that the self-hosted server implementation supports TLS certificate configuration if desired which would add any extra layer of security on top of the [noise protocol](https://noiseprotocol.org/).

 ## Event Logs

 Several events logs are stored on both the client and server so that complete deterministic, incremental synchronization is possible for an account.